sam-mahdi/SPARKY_to_NMSTAR3.1/README.md

 ```
 The standard deviation value is the threshold.
 Peaks below this value will be displayed (as in the example above).

 ***For BMRB values, I have added a 5% variation from the range of bmrb values.
-Sometimes your values will only be slightly different from the range (1.34 for range 1.344-1.54), this 5% will account for that so only show values that are significantly outside the range).***
+Sometimes your values will only be slightly different from the range (1.34 for range 1.344-1.54), this 5% will account for that so only show values that are significantly outside the range are displayed).***